jayber/fodlereyez/README.md

 * [Esc] will exit the app.

-* Does not traverse symlinks, and excludes certain directories on linux containing virtual files or mount points (see final column in image above).
+* Does not traverse symlinks, and excludes certain directories on linux containing virtual files or mount points (see final column in image below).
 However, you can still see the contents of these entries by invoking the app with their path as the argument.

 ![An alternative listing shown on a terminal with purple background of an wsl/Ubuntu filesystem